XinJingHao/Sparrow-V0/README.md

 ### Customize your own maps:
 Sparrow takes `.png` images as its maps, e.g. the `map0.png`~`map15.png` in `SparrowV0/envs/train_maps/`.
 Therefore, you can draw your own maps with any image process software easily and conveniently, as long as it satisfies the following requirements:
 - saved in `.png` format
-- resolution (namely the map size) equals to 366×366
+- resolution (namely the map size) equals 366×366
 - obstacles are in black (0,0,0) and free space is in white (255,255,255)
 - adding a fence to surround the map so that the robot cannot run out of the map

 **Important:** please do not delete or modify the `SparrowV0/envs/train_maps/map0.png`

 ### AutoReset:
 The environment copies inside a vectorized environment may be done (terminated or truncated) in different timesteps.
 Consequently, it is inefficient or even improper to call the *env.reset()* function to reset all copies whenever one copy is done, necessitating the design of **AutoReset** mechanism.
-Since the Sparrow inherits the `gym.vector`, it also inherits its AutoReset mechanism.
+Since the Sparrow-V0 inherits the `gym.vector`, it also inherits its AutoReset mechanism.
 That is, whenever the *env.step()* of a copy of the vectorized environment leads to termination or truncation, it will reset its current episode immediately and output the reset state (rather than the next state), as illustrated below:

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/AutoReset.svg" align="center" width="100%"/>